South Norfolk market towns

 On the second and fourth Saturday of each month the Loddon Farmers’ Market is held at Jubilee Hall from 9:30am until 1pm, where you can pick up high quality local produce at affordable prices.
-These are closed currently due to Covid, we will update this as soon as possible.
 Nearby is the Wherryman's Way, a 35 mile footpath following the course of the River Yare between Norwich and Great Yarmouth which can be explored by foot, cycle, train or river bus.
 Look out for unique waymarkers along the route, which include figures, sculpture, information panels and audio points.
 Alternatively, there are twelve circular walks to enjoy, all based around the Wherryman’s Way walk.

 Loddon enjoys a selection of unique shops and a waterside picnic area.
 In the summer it’s lively with boating holiday makers experiencing the Norfolk Broads, in South Norfolk.

 Find more information on where to park in Loddon.

 Just ten miles South West of Norwich, sits the bustling market town of Wymondham on the Norwich to Cambridge train line.